MasterChef Restaurant & Bar

 from London Borough of Southwark

-Based right by the River Thames on the 12th floor of the Blue Fin Building in Southwark, MasterChef Restaurant boasts a glorious al fresco terrace, which overlooks The Shard and St Paul’s Cathedral.
+Find this unique restaurant on the 12th floor of the glitzy Blue Fin Building in Southwark, with fantastic views over The Shard and St Paul's Cathedral.

 MasterChef Restaurant & Bar